 What is the latest TDS Rates Chart for FY 2022-23 (AY 2023-24) applicable?
 Whether there are any changes in rates from the last Financial Year to the current Financial Year?

 When we receive income through different ways like Salary, Dividend income from mutual funds or stocks, commission, rent, interest on Bank Fixed Deposits / Securities etc., the providers of this income like Bank or your employer deduct the tax before transferring you such income.

 TDS or tax deducted at source is a process of collecting Income Tax at the source.
 It is a process of deducting the tax from the original source of income.

 TDS is calculated and levied on the basis of a certain threshold limit, which is the maximum level of income after which TDS will be deducted from your future income/payments.
 It is deducted as per the Indian Income Tax Act, 1961.

 As I told earlier, apart from salary income and Bank FD earning, there are many ways TDS is deducted like interest income from the post office, insurance commission, rent payment, early EPF withdrawals, the sale of immovable property, rent payments on property etc.,

 Basics of TDS (Tax Deducted at Source)

 Let us take an example that you deposited Rs.10,00,000 FD for a year at 8% interest.
-After a year, you earn the interest of Rs.80,000.
-Now bank will deduct TDS on this Rs.80,000 interest at the rate of 10% and deposit the same with Income Tax Department and issues you the TDS certificate which reflects this transaction.
+After a year, you earn an interest of Rs.80,000.
+Now the bank will deduct TDS on this Rs.80,000 interest at the rate of 10% and deposit the same with Income Tax Department and issue you the TDS certificate which reflects this transaction.